alimz758/Covid19-Prediction-Model-----UCLA-CS145-----Intro-to-Data-Mining/README.md

 Course project for UCLA CS145, Introduction to Data Mining

+## Running the Model

+The main driver script is `run.py`.
+It takes in a single argument, the ML model type: [NN, PR]

+### ex)

+> py run.py NN

+This will generate a result csv file, matching the Kaggle submission format.
+To change any configurations, refer to the constant variables declared in run.py, polynomial_regression.py, neural_network.py, or prediction_model.py (superclass of all prediction models).

 ## Initializing Input Data

 ### Partitioning daily report data by states